-We dive more in-depth into creating money routines in the Back to Budgeting Basics course.
-In this course, I teach you step-by-step how to create and maintain a goal-centric budget, save money and achieve your financial goals.
+We dive more in-depth into creating money routines in my Back to Budgeting Basics course.
+In this course, I teach you step-by-step how to create and maintain a budget, save money and achieve your financial goals.

 Do I live paycheck-to-paycheck?

 Yes, you can say that, but I don’t see it as necessarily a bad thing.
 I live paycheck to paycheck because I assign tasks to every paycheck.

 That means that every dollar I earn has a job – either spend, save, invest or pay off debt.
 And I always plan to have $0 left over at the end of a two-week sprint.

 With that being said, here are the three things I do every time I get paid.

 My Payday Money Routine Essentials

 How I do it: The night before I get paid, I check my bank account balance.
 If I didn’t spend everything in my budget, I move any extra funds into my savings account.
 This goes back to the concept of zero-based budgeting.
 Zero-based budgeting is when you have $0 leftover in your budget when you subtract your expenses from your income.